Skip to content

 Antenna connection to the pHAT

-Antenna Bridge
+Signal Bridge

-The antenna bridge on the GNSS Flex pHAT can be utilized to connect an external antenna to the SMA connector.
+The signal bridge on the GNSS Flex pHAT can be utilized to connect an external antenna to the SMA connector.
 For the connection to work, an U.FL cable needs to bridge the antenna connection from the GNSS Flex module to the GNSS Flex pHAT.
 Due to the space constraint, we recommend connecting the U.FL cable to the GNSS Flex pHAT before attaching the GNSS Flex module to the pHAT.

 U.FL cable attached to pHAT